 John's practice includes the representation of a range of start-up and late-stage biotechnology and pharmaceutical companies, both private and public.
 He has extensive experience in venture capital financing, private placements, mergers and acquisitions, public offerings, and general corporate matters.
 In addition, he specializes in the structuring and negotiation of collaborative research and development transactions, strategic alliances, joint ventures, supply and distribution agreements and technology licensing transactions.

 John spends a significant part of his practice representing international biotechnology clients in all aspects of their business.
-He has worked in particular with start-up and leading biotechnology companies in Germany, France and Israel.
+He has worked in particular with start-up and leading biotechnology companies in France, Germany, Israel, and China.

 - Boston University School of Law (JD)